Distance Learning General Information

 To log into the UAH campus-wide email, web calendar, and other tools, now available through Google, see this page.

-DL students have full access to the UA Huntsville M. Louis Salmon Library.
+DL students have full access to the UAH M. Louis Salmon Library.
 For additional support for DL students through our library, please select the following link:

 Each DL student is responsible for obtaining all required textbooks for DL classes.
-All textbooks for DL courses (as well as traditional courses) offered at UAHuntsville may be ordered through our Bookstore.
+All textbooks for DL courses (as well as traditional courses) offered at UAH may be ordered through our Bookstore.

 Contact your instructor for information pertaining to required textbooks, if you are unable to locate this information from the UAH Bookstore.